LiskArchive/lips/proposals/mainnet_migration.md

 1. Get the snapshot block (the one for height `HEIGHT_SNAPSHOT + 1`):
     1. Check if the snapshot block for height `HEIGHT_SNAPSHOT + 1` exists locally.
 If yes:
         1. Fetch this block.
         2. Verify that the block ID of this block is matching with the hard-coded block ID of the snapshot block.
-If yes, skip step 2.
-If not, continue with step 2.
+If yes, skip step ii.
+If not, continue with step ii.
     2. The snapshot block for height `HEIGHT_SNAPSHOT + 1` is downloaded from a server.
 The URL for the source can be configured in Lisk Core v4+.
 Once downloaded, it first must be verified that the block ID of this block matches with the hard-coded block ID of the snapshot block.
 If not, stop the initialization here (the process should be repeated, but the node operator should specify a new server to download the snapshot block from).

 Note that once the snapshot block for height `HEIGHT_SNAPSHOT + 1` is processed, the node should start its regular block synchronization, i.e., fetching the blocks with height larger than `HEIGHT_SNAPSHOT + 1`.
 The steps 4 to 5 from above could run in the background with low priority.